-The audit committee has reviewed the Company's financial statements for 2019 and met with management, as well as with representatives of RSM US LLP, the Company's independent registered public accounting firm, to discuss the consolidated financial statements.
-The audit committee also discussed with members of RSM US LLP the matters required to be discussed by the Auditing Standard No. 1301, "Communication with Audit Committees," as adopted by the Public Company Accounting Oversight Board.
+The audit committee has reviewed the Company's financial statements for 2021 and met with management, as well as with representatives of RSM US LLP, the Company's independent registered public accounting firm, to discuss the consolidated financial statements.
+The audit committee also discussed with members of RSM US LLP the matters required to be discussed by the applicable requirements of the PCAOB and the SEC.